jmpwgames/dirt-poor-in-deep-space/README.md

 <img width="2048" height="1152" alt="1000158934" src="https://github.com/user-attachments/assets/b0d83090-cd77-429f-8688-3a22097c07eb" />

 This is a text based open galaxy adventure where you can live your low concept space country life.
 Current mechanics include mining, trading between stations, mission board, and a "Spacejack" mini game.
-This game is currently at Beta 1 release.
+This game is currently at v1.3 release.